rlisahuang/rlisahuang.github.io/_pages/about.md

 I'm a second-year PhD student studying Computer Science at UC San Diego in the [Programming Systems Group](http://cseweb.ucsd.edu/groups/progsys/) advised by [Sorin Lerner](http://cseweb.ucsd.edu/~lerner/).
 Before coming to UCSD, I obtained my B.A. in Computer Science and Cognitive & Linguistic Sciences from Wellesley College near Boston, MA, where I worked extensively with [Franklyn Turbak](https://cs.wellesley.edu/~fturbak/) on designing a textual representation for the block-based MIT App Inventor.

-I am a second-year Ph.D. student in Computer Science advised by  at UC San Diego, affiliated with the .
 <!-- My academic interests lie in the intersection of programming languages and human-computer interaction, include programming language design, error reporting and handling, and human-(programming) language interaction. -->
 <!-- Through programming tools that are user-friendly and accessible, I aspire to lower the boundaries to learning computer science and programming for everyone. -->

 Research
 ------
 My research focuses on programming language techniques and its application in human-computer interaction.
-I aim to build programming tools that are l**learnable, intuitive, and practical**.
+I aim to build programming tools that are **learnable, intuitive, and practical**.

 By _learnable_, I mean with a flat learning curve for everyone from beginners to experts.